\v{C}ech-Delaunay gradient flow and homology inference for self-maps: Computing the Cech--Delaunay gradient flow

-The main algorithmic challenge we face in this paper is the local computation of the collapse of the \v{C}ech to the Delaunay--\v{C}ech complex.
-Specifically, we trace edges through the collapse, using their images to construct the chain maps, which are instrumental in our analysis.
-We explain the algorithm in three stages: first sketching the relevant steps of the proof of existence, second describing how we compute minimum separating spheres, and third explaining the discrete flow that constructs the chain map.
+The main algorithmic challenge we face in this paper is the local computation of the gradient that induces the collapse of the \v{C}ech to the Delaunay--\v{C}ech complex.
+Specifically, we trace chains through the collapse, using their images to construct the chain map that is central to our analysis.
+We explain the algorithm in three stages: first sketching the relevant steps of the existence proof, second describing how we compute minimum separating spheres, and third explaining the discrete flow that constructs the chain map.
 Once we arrive at the eigenspaces, we compute their persistent homology with the software implementing the algorithms in \cite{EJM15}.
-We end this section with a description of the steps necessary to compute persistent homology of the eigenspaces.